Yim Si-wan: Philanthropy

-On March 4, 2022, Im donated to the Embassy of Ukraine, Seoul to help Ukrainian victims of Russian invasion, he also booked a 4-bed dormitory in Kiiwu (Kyiv) for about a month, from March 7 to April 4 to help Ukrainian war victims.
-On August 10, 2022, Im donated to help those affected by the 2022 South Korea floods through the Hope Bridge Korea Disaster Relief Association.
-On February 8, 2023, Im donated to help 2023 Turkey–Syria earthquakes through Hope Bridge National Disaster Relief Association.
-On July 17, 2023, Im donated to help those affected by the 2023 South Korea floods through to the Hope Bridge National Disaster Relief Association.
+On March 4, 2022, Yim donated to the Embassy of Ukraine, Seoul to help Ukrainian victims of Russian invasion, he also booked a 4-bed dormitory in Kiiwu (Kyiv) for about a month, from March 7 to April 4 to help Ukrainian war victims.
+On August 10, 2022, Yim donated to help those affected by the 2022 South Korea floods through the Hope Bridge Korea Disaster Relief Association.
+On February 8, 2023, Yim donated to help 2023 Turkey–Syria earthquakes through Hope Bridge National Disaster Relief Association.
+On July 17, 2023, Yim donated to help those affected by the 2023 South Korea floods through to the Hope Bridge National Disaster Relief Association.

-On November 3, 2023, Im donated donated to build Korea's first Lou Gehrig nursing hospital.
+On November 3, 2023, Yim donated to build Korea's first Lou Gehrig nursing hospital.
 He participated in the 2023 Chuncheon Marathon held in Chuncheon, Gangwon-do on the 29th of last month and completed the 10 km course in 45 minutes and 21 seconds.
 He also joined Sean's pledge to donate per meter and gave to the Seungil Hope Foundation.
-This donation will be used to build Korea's first Lou Gehrig Care Hospital.
+This donation would be used to build Korea's first Lou Gehrig Care Hospital.